 Agrichemical spraying

 Using herbicides is a common practice to control competing vegetation before and after planting.
 What you use will depend on your planted area, vegetation cover, what you're planting and how the chemicals might affect your seedlings.
-You also need to think about weather conditions and when you should start your spraying.

 What types of chemical spraying are there?